tabrezm/dotfiles/README.md

 ### Maintenance

 Oh My Zsh plugins and themes like `zsh-autosuggestions` and `zsh-syntax-highlighting`, are included as git subtrees.
-Run `make sync` to update them from upstream:
+Run `make sync` to update them from upstream.

 ## LaTeX